judgej/phpne-talk/streams.md

 -------

 Wrappers can use filters.
 A filter processes the stream (for reading or writing) and can do such things as compressing or decompressing, changing charactersets, or anything more complex.
 The filters are tagged onto the front of a stream locator using the meta wrapper `php://filter`.

 Examples (TODO)

+Alternatively filters can be added to a stream after the stream is opened using stream_filter_append() or stream_filter_prepend().
+This is probably easier than trying to squeeze it into the intial stream locator when creating the stream.

+Examples (TODO)